FAQs

 In addition to the change in terminology, the profession itself has evolved over the years, with podiatrists now being recognised as autonomous healthcare professionals who specialise in diagnosing, treating, and preventing conditions related to the feet and lower limbs.

-What is a Foot Health Practitioner (FHP)?
+What is a Foot Health Practitioner?

 A Foot Health Practitioner is an individual that is qualified to carry out routine foot care treatments.
 Their services often include cutting and filing toenails, corns and callus, preventing and treating fungal nail infections and carrying out general check-ups on feet.